OpenCloudJedi/Environment/README.md

 - `vagrant destroy -f` - Shuts down and destroys all of the vms
 - `vagrant destroy -f server1` - Shuts down and destroys only server1
 - `vagrant destroy -f server2` - Shuts down and destroys only server2
+- `vagrant up --provision` - Builds the servers that were destroyed and runs provisioning scripts again

 If you want you can create a snapshot of your 2 machines that get reset and then restore that snapshot to quickly start over.
 This is significantly faster than a full reset.
 1. First bring up the environment fully and make sure the provisioning script ran (The ansible part after all 3 machines boot up)